The $\alpha$--regression for compositional data: a unified framework for standard, temporal and spatial regression models including compositional predictors

-Compositional data—vectors of non-negative components summing to unity—frequently arise in scientific applications where covariates influence the relative proportions of components, yet traditional regression approaches struggle with the unit-sum constraint and zero values.
-This paper revisits the $\alpha$--regression framework, which uses a flexible power transformation parameterized by $\alpha$ to interpolate between raw data analysis and log-ratio methods, naturally handling zeros without imputation while allowing data-driven transformation selection.
-We formulate $\alpha$--regression as a non-linear least squares problem, provide efficient estimation via the Levenberg-Marquardt algorithm with explicit gradient and Hessian derivations, establish asymptotic normality of the estimators, and derive marginal effects for interpretation.
-The framework is extended to spatial settings through two models: the $\alpha$--spatially lagged X regression model, which incorporates spatial spillover effects via spatially lagged covariates with decomposition into direct and indirect effects, and the geographically weighted $\alpha$--regression, which allows coefficients to vary spatially for capturing local relationships.
-Application to Greek agricultural land-use data demonstrates that spatial extensions substantially improve predictive performance. \\ \\ \textbf{keywords}: compositional data, $\alpha$--transformation, spatial regression
+We revisit the $\alpha$--regression framework for compositional data.
+We formulate $\alpha$--regression as a non--linear least squares problem, study its asymptotic properties, and provide efficient estimation via the Levenberg--Marquardt algorithm.
+We then propose a permutation--based hypothesis testing procedure, derive marginal effects for interpretation, and provide a visual inspection of the effect of each predictor.
+We further discuss robustified versions, the inclusion of natural splines, and the incorporation of compositional predictors, which further facilitate the formulation of a simple time series model.
+The framework is extended to spatial settings through four models. (a) The $\alpha$--spatially--lagged X regression model, which incorporates spatial spillover effects via spatially--lagged covariates, with decomposition into direct and indirect effects. (b) The $\alpha$--spatial autoregressive model that allows for spatial autocorrelation. (c) The geographically--weighted $\alpha$--regression, which allows coefficients to vary spatially for capturing local relationships. (d) The $\alpha$--eigenvector spatial filtering that is computationally efficient and captures spatial dependence via the eigenvectors of the kernelized distance matrix.
+Applications to four real datasets illustrate that the models perform on par with or outperform existing models in the literature.
+The examples showcase that $\alpha$--regression can outperform various competing regression models under different scenarios and its spatial extensions capture the dependence and improve the predictive performance.
+Overall, the examples provide evidence that the log--ratio methodology does not always lead to the optimal results. \\ \\ \textbf{Keywords}: compositional data, $\alpha$--transformation, spatial regression